haiquangtran/Exam-Notes/MicrosoftCertificationNotes/Azure-Administrator-Associate-Notes.md

       - SKU's:
         - Basic:
             - Single VM
-            - Availability Set
+            - Availability Set (Can have multiple VMs in here)
             - Scale Set
         - Standard:
           - Recommended
           - More features
             - **Multiple VMs**
+              - Can have separate VMs (doesn't have to be part of the Availability set)
-            - Availability Set
+            - Availability Set (Can have multiple VMs in here)
             - Scale Set
           - Higher SLA - 99.9% if 2 VMs are healthy
       - **Load Balancer Types**